How To Buy A Grill: Print This And Take It Shopping

 Smoking.
 Can the grill do smoking?
 If it can, you don't need a separate dedicated standalone smoker.
 To smoke properly, you must be able to control airflow.
 For example, the Weber Kettle charcoal grill does a fine job of smoking because it has excellent airflow control and a tight lid.
 Add the inexpensive Smokenator and you can compete on the BBQ circuit.
 Gas grills usually don't have tight lids in order to allow combustion gases to escape and flamable gas to escape in case of a flameout.
 You can still smoke on them, you just need more wood.

 Burners.
-On gas grills, aluminum burners burn out and cast iron burners rust.
+On gas grills, aluminum burners corrode and cast iron burners rust.
 You want stainless steel or brass burners.
 Stainless 304 is the best grade.
 If you will only have one grill, try to get one with an infrared or sear burner so you can do steaks properly.
 Also, pay attention to which way the burners line up, left to right, or front to back.
 I prefer burners that line up front to back because it is easier to set up multiple heat zones, hot, medium, and low for cooking different foods at once or for indirect cooking.
 Gas grills usually have a heat diffuser over the burners to protect them from dripping grease and to distribute heat more evenly.
 Some use metal plates.
 They can rust and occasionally need replacing.
 Others use lava rocks or ceramic rocks.
 They eventually saturate with grease and need replacing.

 Starter or igniter.
 Gas grills need a starter or igniter.
 Some are electric and need a battery.
 Others use a button or dial to generate a spark.
 Crossover ignitions work by lighting one burner first, and the flame crosses over to other burners.
 Electronic starters are faster, but this is not a deal breaker.
 There should also be a manual ignition hole so if your igniter breaks you can insert a wood match or stick lighter.
 Keep long wooden matches on hand in case the ignition fails as it occasionally does.

 Grates.
 Most grilling is by radiation or convection, but where the food is in contact with the grates, the cooking is by conduction and that's how you get dark grill marks.
 There are a variety of materials used for grates ranging from cheap wire grates, stainless steel, porcelain coated, cast iron, expanded steel, and even extruded aluminum.
-There is a fanboy cult around cast iron, but I am not among them.
+There is a fanboy cult around cast iron, but I am not a membere of the club.
 Click here to read my article about grill grates and to see which ones I like best.
 On charcoal grills, some manufacturers offer hinged grates or access doors so you can easily add more coals when necessary.
 But don't let crappy grates kill the deal.
 You can always buy replacement grates.
 They are not expensive.

 Rotisserie.
 Rotisserie cooking is an excellent method for cooking whole chickens and turkeys.
 Most charcoal grills cannot be outfitted with a rotisserie and most gas grills can.
 You need access to electricity for their electric motors to run.
 A good rotisserie should have a sturdy motor and a counterweight to balance the load.
 The best rotisseries are basket types rather than the more common spear that pierces the meat, but they are hard to find.
 Rotisseries usually cost extra.